 Subdivision (a) applies only to public entities.
 A public entity may not commence an eminent domain proceeding until after it has passed a resolution of necessity that meets the requirements of Article 2 of Chapter 4.
 See Sections 1240.040 and 1245.220.
 A duly adopted resolution must contain all the information required in Section 1245.230 and must be adopted by a vote of a majority of all the members of the governing body of the local public entity.
-Section 1245.240.
+Section 1245.240 and Comment thereto.

 Subdivisions (b)-(d) recognize that the power of eminent domain may be exercised to acquire property for a proposed project only if (1) the public interest and necessity require the proposed project, (2) the proposed project is planned or located in the manner that will be most compatible with the greatest public good and the least private injury, and (3) the property and particular interest sought to be acquired are necessary for the proposed project.
 Section 1240.030.
+See Section 1235.170 (property includes any interest in property).
 Cf. HEALTH & SAF.
-CODE § 1427 (eminent domain proceeding brought by nonprofit hospital-effect of certificate of Director of Health).
+CODE § 1285 (eminent domain proceeding brought by nonprofit hospital-effect of certificate of Director of Health); HEALTH & SAF.
+CODE § 35171 (land chest corporation-"certificate of necessity" conclusive); Pub.
+Res.
+Code § 25531 (eminent domain proceeding-effect of certification by State Energy Resources Conservation and Development Commission).